 As parking space is limited, you are recommended to take public transport.
 Take bus 138, 167, 169, 860 or 980.

 Escape into the world of art and spend the day searching for inspiration at the National Gallery Singapore.
 Housed in twin buildings that were once Singapore’s Supreme Court and City Hall, this iconic art gallery boasts the world’s largest public collection of modern art from Singapore and Southeast Asia.

 New exhibitions and tours in small groups are available on a regular basis, and visitors travelling with children can sign up for drop-in art classes, which will make for a great family bonding session.

-The gallery’s current line-up include Time Passes—an exhibition that poignantly captures the passage of time—and Between Declarations and Dreams: Art of Southeast Asia since the 19th century, which presents over 300 works of art from across the region.
+The gallery’s current line-up include Siapa Nama Kamu?—an exhibition that covers Singapore art from over a span of 200 years—and Between Declarations and Dreams: Art of Southeast Asia since the 19th century, which presents over 300 works of art from across the region.

 The gallery is a work of art in itself, so make sure to pause, marvel and snap a photo of its unique architecture before wandering the vast interior at your leisure.

 If you’re looking to take home a memento, The Gallery Store by ABRY sells a selection of charming souvenirs like art-themed tote bags, figurines and posters.